View of Finca Sa Bastida in Alaró, Mallorca, now public land to protect habitats and archaeology and provide access.

 Balearic Islands bring Sa Bastida into public ownership – a gain for Alaró and the Tramuntana

-On the edge of the Serra de Tramuntana, where cypresses cast shadows on narrow country tracks in the morning light and an occasional goat disturbs the peace, the Balearic government has taken over the Finca Sa Bastida.
+On the edge of the UNESCO World Heritage listing for the Serra de Tramuntana, where cypresses cast shadows on narrow country tracks in the morning light and an occasional goat disturbs the peace, the Balearic government has taken over the Finca Sa Bastida.
 For €1.5 million, financed from the Sustainable Tourism Fund, the roughly 72-hectare site becomes public property.

 What sounds dry on paper means in practice: rare plant communities, protected habitats and several archaeological sites will now be better safeguarded.
 Sa Bastida is not in the middle of the tourist hustle, but at a transition familiar to many Mallorcans – walkers, cyclists and those who drive to Alaró for the Sunday market.
-The decision therefore has a local dimension: it is not only about nature conservation but also about giving back space that the community and visitors can use.
+The decision therefore has a local dimension: it is not only about nature conservation but also about giving back space that the community and visitors can use, similar to Algaida wants to buy Son Reus de Randa and give the island a piece of land back.

 The purchase is driven by two main aims.
 First, the preservation of biodiversity: the slopes host vegetation and animal species that are not found everywhere.
 Second, opening the area to the public.
 That does not automatically mean parking lots and commercialisation.
 Rather, the plan is to work with the municipality of Alaró and local residents to consider uses that respect nature.